jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Style and Enrich Your UI with Attributes

-As last teasing aspects we want to demonstrate, how fritz2 supports styling a UI or setting attributes of a tag.
+As a final teaser, we would like to demonstrate the styling of a UI and setting attributes of a tag.

-The tag-factories accept static CSS-classes as a `String` as first parameter, as this is such a common use case.
-(This is why we used the named parameter for the ids so far) fritz2 is totally agnostic of any CSS-framework or even handcrafted CSS.
-Use whatever fits your needs.
+The tag-factories accept static CSS-classes as a `String` as first parameter, as this is such a common use case (this is why we used the named parameter for the ids throughout previous chapters). fritz2 is totally agnostic of any CSS-framework or even handcrafted CSS - use whatever fits your needs!

-As being reactive is such an important aspect of fritz2, styling and attributes can be set based upon the store's state.
+Since being reactive is such an important aspect of fritz2, styling and attributes can be set based upon the store's state.
+Example:
-The button becomes reactively disabled, if it gets clicked once, because the click changes the state of the store.
+A button is reactively disabled when it is clicked because the click changes the state of the store.
-This leads to a change which is evaluated inside the `disabled`-function, that sets the related property of the `<button>`-tag.
-So not only DOM-fragments can be bound to state changes, but also attributes and styling.
+The changed state (its data) is evaluated inside the `disabled`-function which sets the related property of the `<button>`-tag.

-These last building blocks make fritz2 a fully reactive web framework!
+All the building blocks we showcased here make fritz2 a fully reactive web framework.

 ```kotlin
 fun main() {